arangodb/arangodb/PULL_REQUEST_TEMPLATE.md

 *(Include link to Jenkins run etc)*

 > Think about whether the new code you added is modular enough to be
-> easily testable by GoogleTest tests.
+> easily testable by unit tests written with GTest / Catch.
 It is not good if your feature is so interconnected
-> that it prevents other people from writing new Unit Tests.
+> that it prevents other people from writing their own unit gests.
 It should be possible
-> to use your code in future unit tests without extensively needing to mock it
+> to use your code in future without extensively mocking your classes.
-> A bad example requiring extensive mocking is the storage engine API.
+> A bad example that required some extensive effort would be the storage engine API.

 ### Documentation